comworkio/comwork-cloud-wiki/terms.md

 This instance is hosted in the EU: Our site, products and services are all directed to people who are at least 16 years old.
 If you are under the age of 16, per the requirements of the GDPR[^1] do not use this site.

 [^1]: [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation))
-[^2]: it's not forbidden to host websites or API related to a crypto-currency service, it's only the mining process that is forbidden on our servers and storage (because it's also forbidden on the cloud's provider we relied on).
+[^2]: it's not forbidden to host websites or API related to a crypto-currency service, it's only the mining process that is forbidden on our servers and storage (because it's also forbidden on the cloud's provider we relied on)